Discover how to set a red and green Christmas table with foraged running cedar, wild ferns, fresh flowers, candles, and Santa Hat Christmas crackers.

 I placed red Santa-hat Christmas crackers at each place setting to dress up the table and give guests a fun activity.
 You can find Christmas crackers online and in discount home goods stores.

 I love to use these green vintage glasses on a Christmas table because they look like they were made for a Christmas celebration!
-The advantage of colored vintage glassware is that it is usually made of colored glass rather than with a colored plastic coating that might peel off.
+The advantage of colored vintage glassware is that it is typically made of colored glass, rather than having a colored plastic coating that might peel off.
 However, one advantage of modern glasses made with a colored coating is that they come in many colors to match your decor.

 Use Food and Ornaments to Decorate Your Table

 Sometimes it is hard to find things to fill the center of a decorated table.
 Add small bowls of fruit, colorful or wrapped candy, unshelled nuts, or even small ornaments.
-However, all “decoration food” must be clean and edible because your guests might just help themselves!
+However, all “decoration food” must be clean and edible, as your guests might help themselves.

 I hope this red and green table inspires you to create your own pretty holiday table.
 There are links to other Christmas tables and a mantle at the end of this post.
 Enjoy the rest of the photos!